 End-of-life health care planning can be extremely complex.
 Many people avoid making these types of medical decisions because they can be uncomfortable and difficult subjects to address.
 However, thinking about how you want your final days to play out can provide comfort to you, your family members, and other loved ones.

 Table of Contents

-A living will is a document that sets forth what to do, and what not to do, if you are incapacitated and unable to make medical decisions.
+A living will is a legal document that sets forth health care treatment you want and do not want to receive if you are incapacitated and unable to make medical decisions.
 Here are some of the most basic considerations to account for in your living will:

 - Pain Management: Even if you decide you want to let death occur naturally, without intervening care, it does not mean you have to die with pain.
 Now commonly called comfort care or palliative care, the goal of such care is to emphasize qualify of life and dignity by keeping the patient comfortable and free of pain until they pass.

-- Access to your medical records.
+- Access to medical records

 Also, you can usually choose to limit your health care agent’s authority to make certain decisions on your behalf.
 Otherwise, your health care agent is able to make any medical decision for you that you could make for yourself.

 When To Create Your Health Care Directive or Living Will

 It’s important to get ahead of the curve while you’re of sound mind and healthy.
 You can create your health care plan with our easy-to-use Health Care Directive and Living Will forms.
 By selecting your state, the legal forms used for estate planning in your state are automatically generated.
 You can create a state-specific health care directive and living will that works for you and complies with the laws in your state.
 We also provide you with simple instructions for signing and finalizing your health care directive and living will.